-Any trip into the backcountry starts with a plan, whether it’s where to park, how to get there, what the weather will be like.
+Any trip into the backcountry starts with a plan, especially climbing a 14er, whether it’s where to park, how to get there, what the weather will be like.
 But it’s fair to say that for an extended hike into a remote area, even more care should be taken.

 Here is how we do it, and like many modern adventures it starts online: